meitingi2005/database-independent-study/entries/entry-3.md

 Another important feature of ActiveRecord is that there are many build in methods we can use to replace Ruby code.
 For example, when we only use ruby, we need to use attr_accessor to allow access to motify the mode, create a method called initialize and to use array to store information.
 The most useful and convient part of ActiveRecord is that we can use the table we created in Migration to get all access to information and the new instance will get initialized in the migration stage.
 Magical right!

 So, how do you make the text or user show up on the front-end?
 This is exactly same as what we need for sinatra.
-We need to iterate the column and print out the one you want to show up on the sceen.
+We need to iterate the column and print out the one that belongs to that particular user on the sceen.

 #### Takeaways: